Control of McKean--Vlasov SDEs with Contagion Through Killing at a State-Dependent Intensity

-A complication that arises once controls are introduced in the system with absorption is that the population's response as a function of the control is merely continuous if the interaction through the hitting times is smooth and can even exhibit discontinuities in the singular setting.
+The removal according to a state-dependent intensity $\lambda(X_t)$ can at least heuristically be viewed as a regularisation of models with absorption.
+In these models, a member of the population is killed (or absorbed) once its state $X_t$ hits the negative half-line.
+Formally, this corresponds to the choice $\lambda(x) = \infty \bf{1}_{(-\infty, 0)}(x)$.
+McKean--Vlasov SDEs with absorption have been studied by various authors and we can distinguish between two strands within the literature.
+The first considers ``smooth'' interaction through hitting times, i.e.\@ the feedback through the loss $L_t$, which measures the number of particles killed up to time $t$, may appear in the drift and possibly the diffusion coefficient of the state equation \cite{hambly_mckean_vlasov_absorbing_2017, hambly_spde_model_2019, campi_mfg_absorption_2018, campi_mfg_hitting_2021, burzoni_mean_field_absorption_2023, hambly_smooth_feedback_2023}.
+In the ``singular'' variant the loss $L_t$ acts instantaneously, as it does in our model, and appears as a finite variation term in the dynamics of the representative particle \cite{nadtochiy_singular_hitting_2019, nadtochiy_hitting_network_2020, hambly_mckean_vlasov_blow_up_2019, cuchiero_minimality_2023, blow_ups_common_noise_ledger_2021, delarue_supercooled_uniqueness_2022, bayraktar_mve_hitting_2024}.
+In a system with absorption, the population's response as a function of the control is merely continuous if the interaction through the hitting times is smooth and can even exhibit discontinuities in the singular setting.
 Thus, classical methods of optimal control such as the stochastic maximum principle and the value function approach are not applicable.
-This shortcoming is our main motivation for studying the regularised model and explains why to date there is only a single publication \cite{cuchiero_optimal_bailout_2023} that studies the control of absorbing McKean-Vlasov systems.
-Nonetheless, we are able to connect both frameworks by showing that the regularised model converges in a suitable sense to the absorption model with singular interaction as the intensity function $\lambda$ approaches $\infty\mathbf{1}_{(-\infty, 0)}$ (cf.\@ Theorem \ref{thm:convergence_struc}).
-As a corollary, we obtain a novel existence result for McKean--Vlasov SDEs with singular interaction through hitting times in the presence of common noise which extends those in the established literature \cite{nadtochiy_singular_hitting_2019, blow_ups_common_noise_ledger_2021, hambly_smooth_feedback_2023}.
+This shortcoming is our main motivation for studying the regularised model and explains why there are few publications \cite{cuchiero_optimal_bailout_2023, bayraktar_mf_sys_risk_2023} that study the control of absorbing McKean-Vlasov systems.
+Nonetheless, we are able to connect both frameworks by showing that the regularised model with intensity-based killing converges in a suitable sense to the absorption model with singular interaction as the intensity function $\lambda$ approaches $\infty\mathbf{1}_{(-\infty, 0)}$ (cf.\@ Theorem \ref{thm:convergence_struc}).
+As a corollary, we obtain a novel existence result for McKean--Vlasov SDEs with singular interaction through hitting times in the presence of common noise which extends those in the established literature \cite{hambly_mckean_vlasov_absorbing_2017, hambly_spde_model_2019, hambly_mckean_vlasov_blow_up_2019, blow_ups_common_noise_ledger_2021}.